isocroft/Jollof/README.md

 It's a new way of thinking about the way applications should be crafted!

-All you need to setup can be found in the **documenatation** folder(s) of the project starter folder.
+All you need to setup can be found in the **documentation** folder(s) of the project starter folder.

 ## Contributing